data-mechanics/course-2016-spr-proj/jgyou/README.md

 1. Distance to nearest MBTA stop, weighted by whether wheelchair access is present
 2. Distance to nearest community center
 3. Distance to nearest hospital

-For a given location, this score is plotted against the HUD and DOT's [Housing Affordability Index] (http://www.locationaffordability.info/about.aspx) for the location's Census Block tract.

 Other factors currently not included but potentially be taken in consideration for scoring include:
 1. Median property value in that zipcode from Zillow